 \begin{rmq} {\mathrm{E}} Before continuing, we mention that Shioda's results in \cite{Shioda_algorithm_Picard_nb} (especially remark 10 therein) tell us that if $m$ is an even integer and $3^e \equiv -1 \pmod{2m}$ for some integer $e \geq 1$, taken to be minimal, then the rank of $\rmE_m( \overline{\F_3}(t) )$ is $f(\rmE_m) - 4$, where $f(\rmE_m)$ denotes the conductor of the elliptic curve $\rmE_m : y^2 = x^3 + x + t^m$ over $\F_3(t)$.

 We are going to investigate the situation where $m = 3^n + 1$ for some integer $n \geq 1$, which is \emph{not} directly covered by the above result.
+Even if it did apply (e.g., via theorem 1, \emph{ibid.}), we would need to know over what finite field of constants the rank is achieved, so anyway we need to use another technique to determine the rank.

-Even if it did apply (e.g. via theorem 1, \emph{ibid.}), we would need to know over what finite field of constants the rank is achieved, so anyway we need to use another technique to determine the rank. \end{rmq}
+It is also possible to express the L-function of $\rm{E}_m$ over $\F_p(t)$ for any odd prime $p$ explicitly in terms of Jacobi sums, which allows to get another proof of \cref{thm_L_function}.
+See also \cref{rmk_Shioda_algo_2} below. \end{rmq}

 {